MelanieCrissey/old-melaniecrissey.com/source/blog/beta.markdown

 tags:
 ---

-Today fellow Villager and all-around wonder woman Lindsay Trinkle -- if you haven't met her yet, you should check out her blog [here](http://lindsaytrinkle.com/) -- tweeted about a new product she discovered:
+Today fellow Villager and all-around wonder woman Lindsay Trinkle -- if you haven't met her yet, you should check out her blog [here](http://lindsaytrinkle.com/) -- tweets about a new product she discovered:

 ![springsled](/img/springsled.png)
 <sub>original tweet <a href="https://twitter.com/lindsaytrinkle/status/509771851816370176">here</a></sub>